-Ron Gilbert, Dave Grossman and Tim Schafer, who collaborated previously, developed the game.
+Ron Gilbert, Dave Grossman, and Tim Schafer, who collaborated previously, developed the game.
 Its HD version was released in 2010.
-It was then again released in 2017 with backwards compatibility for the Xbox One.
+It was then again released in 2017 with backward compatibility for the Xbox One.

 Guybrush Threepwood was a want-to-be pirate in the first Monkey Island, ultimately defeating LeChuck.
 In Monkey Island 2, LeChuck is still the sworn enemy, but returns in zombie form.
 Largo LaGrande, LeChuck’s former first mate manages to cause a fair amount of grief for Guybrush by robbing him.

 Elaine Marley is a good helper to Guybrush, not as much of a love interest this time around.
 VooDoo Lady helps Guybrush along with Wally the cartographer to piece together and decipher the map to find Big Whoop.

 Herman Toothrot, usually unhelpful, surfaces again to aid in finding the burial spot of the treasure in exchange for crackers for his parrot.